Anthrocon/www/content/Events/events-panels/index.md

 Anthrocon **DOES** provides the following items **based on room assignment**:

-- HDMI Connection for projectors (If you require a special adaptor you will need to bring your own)
+- HDMI Connection for projectors (If you require a special adaptor you will need to bring your own).
 - Projectors, Microphones, Speakers, and Basic Sound Equipment (Not all rooms are outfitted with equipment).

 ### Meet and Greets